RealBokito/Extended-Ravencoin-Metadata-Specification/README.md

-# extended Ravencoin Metadata Specification
+# Extended Ravencoin Metadata Specification
 Please note:
 The following is work in progress……
 ## Abstract